ruigaspar/Flash_MINI-W1-2CH_with_OpenBK7231N/README.md

 <img src="images/MINI-W1-2CH.jpg" width="500">

-This tutorial aims to convert the brand's base smart switch device (tuya) into a generic one to be used, for example, with HomeAssistant over mqtt.
+This tutorial aims to transform the smart switch device from the brand (Tuya/Aubess) into a generic one, allowing it to be compatible, for instance, with HomeAssistant using mqtt.

-The device has no manufacturer, neither on them nor on the box.
-Only the general model is MINI-W1-2CH.
+The device has no manufacturer, neither on it nor on the box, it just says model MINI-W1-2CH.
-This is based on the BK7231N cb2s system and flashed with the last OpenBK7231N firmware by [BK7231GUIFlashTool](https://github.com/openshwprojects/BK7231GUIFlashTool).
+This is based on the BK7231N cb2s system and has been flashed with the latest OpenBK7231N firmware using  [BK7231GUIFlashTool](https://github.com/openshwprojects/BK7231GUIFlashTool).

-The housing is assembled with 4 latches, which release quite easily when lifted.
+The housing is assembled with 4 latches that can be easily released when lifted.
-You can program without desoldering the module, but you need to desoldering temporarily the CEN pin.
+Programming can be done without the need for desoldering the module, however, you need to desoldering temporarily the CEN pin.

 ## Photos